 The girl will now be known as Maya Arun Joshi; her first name followed by her father’s name and ending with her family name.
 As Maya grows up, she will use her full name to introduce herself to people she meets for the first time.
 People may not know her, but they will certainly know her father, Arun or at least her family, Joshi.

 At a suitable age, Maya gets married to Nilesh Vijay Sharma.
-As you would guess, the entire village is invited for the wedding.
+As you would guess, the entire village is invited to the wedding.
 After the wedding ceremony, the couple is introduced to the entire village.
 Maya’s name changes to Maya Nilesh Sharma.
-She takes on her husband’s name as her middle name and her husband family name.
+She takes on her husband’s name as her middle name and her husband’s family name.

-Now, the village doesn’t have either birth registration system or marriage registration system.
+Now, the village doesn’t have either a birth registration system or a marriage registration system.
 But the entire village knows who Maya is by her full name (both before and after marriage).

 In Maya’s case, her birth and wedding are records added to the ledger through well-defined and accepted ceremonies attended by all villagers.
 If such a ceremony is avoided, then Maya’s updated status will fail to be recorded by every villager.
 In a lighter vein, this can often lead to gossip!

-The naming or the wedding ceremony are the well-defined and agreed upon processes to add Blocks to the Blockchain modifying the State.
-The reason for inviting guests in naming and wedding ceremonies is to have the majority of the villagers (Nodes) in the decentralized network validate and approve the new block.
+The naming or the wedding ceremony is the well-defined and agreed-upon process to add Blocks to the Blockchain modifying the State.
+The reason for inviting guests to naming and wedding ceremonies is to have the majority of the villagers (Nodes) in the decentralized network validate and approve the new block.

 This collective knowledge is basically the Blockchain of identities in this village.
 This is an attempt to explain Blockchain in the simplest of terms.